mrklingon/webible/README.md

     WEBible> Isaiah 7 13 15        [view Isaiah 7:13-15]

     Looking for Isaiah
-    7:13    I will not ask, neither will I tempt Yahweh. | He said, “Listen now, 7:13    house of David: Is it a small thing for you to weary men, that you will 7:14    weary my God also? | Therefore the Lord himself will give you a sign:
+    7:13    I will not ask, neither will I tempt Yahweh. | He said, â€œListen now, 7:13    house of David: Is it a small thing for you to weary men, that you will 7:14    weary my God also? | Therefore the Lord himself will give you a sign:
     7:14    behold, a virgin shall conceive, and bear a son, and shall call his name